A French pancake recipe for a Buckwheat pancake known as a galette in France and a speciality of the region of Brittany (Bretagne).

 Method

-1. Sieve the flour and salt into a bowl, add the beaten eggs and mix well.
+1. Sieve the flour into a bowl, add the salt.

-2. Add the milk and melted butter and beat into a smooth creamy mix.
+2. Add the water, milk and melted butter (or oil), beaten egg and whisk until you have a smooth creamy mix.

-3. Leave to rest for a couple of hours (overnight in the fridge is fine)
+3. Leave to rest for a couple of hours (overnight in the fridge is best).

 Bon appétit!